okfn/opendataeditor/portal/content/docs/documentation/publishing-data.md

 ![Publish button](./assets/publishing-data/publish-button.png)

-Once you click on the Publish button, the ODE will display the following dialog:
+Once you click the **Publish** button, the ODE will display the following dialog:

 ![Publish form](./assets/publishing-data/publish-form.png)